A Central Partition of Molecular Conformational Space. V. The Hypergraph of 3D Partition Sequences

-Hidden in complex objects like macromolecules there are simple structures that cannot be seen because they are buried under great amounts of information.
-However, these structures can be made to emerge when information is selectively eliminated from the objects [11].
+Hidden in complex objects, like macromolecules, there are simple structures that cannot be seen because they are buried under great amounts of information.
+However, these structures can be made to emerge when information is selectively eliminated from the objects [12]: what remains of the $3D$-conformation is a skeleton, however all the skeleton properties are inherited by the original structure [13].

+One must bear in mind that the molecular structures used in MDSs are already skeleton-structures since atoms are described as pointlike structures linked by spring-like chemical bonds and surrounded by a classical force field.
+A better description would be by quantum mechanical molecular orbitals, but that of course would inmediately overhelm the most powerful computers.

+Before proceeding further let us point at two differences between the present approach and computer simulations: 1) the latter gives precise atomic nuclei coordinates in contrast with DPSs which give only relative atomic axis positions, 2) DPSs lend themselves beautifully to combinatorial computations, which is obviously not possible with real numbers.

-Here the only information we keep from the $3D$-structure of macromolecules are the \textbf{dominance partition sequences} ($DPS$) [1-4], there are three such sequences: one for each cartesian coordinate $x$, $y$ and $z$.
+Here the only information we keep from the $3D$-structure of macromolecules are the \textbf{dominance partition sequences} (DPS) [1-4], there are three such sequences: one for each cartesian coordinate $x$, $y$ and $z$.
 For an $N$-atom molecular system with atoms numbered from $1$ to $N$ the $DPS$ of a given coordinate $c$: \textit{is the sequence of atom numbers sorted in ascending order of the $c$ coordinate of their respective atoms}.

-A simple example of $DPS$ can be extracted from Fig. 1, where an $\alpha$-carbon skeleton $3D$-conformation from the pancreatic trypsin inhibitor (PTI) [24] is shown

-As can be easily seen from Fig. 1 the $(x,y,z)$-dominance partition sequences of the protein conformation are
+A simple example of $DPS$ can be extracted from Fig. 1, where an $\alpha$-carbon skeleton $3D$-conformation from the pancreatic trypsin inhibitor (PTI) [25] is shown.
+The associated $(x,y,z)$-dominance partition sequences of the protein C$_{\alpha}$-chain conformation are

 $\{\{(58)(49)(29)(48)(57)(27)(28)(31)(30)(52) (32)(47)(53)(50)(19)(26)(21)(56)(51)(24) (33)(20)(23)(55)(46)(25)(22)(34)(54)(18) (1)(45)(17) (5) (6)(35)(44) (2) (8)(43) (16) (9)(11) (7) (3)(10)(36) (4)(37)(42) (15)(12)(41)(40)(14)(38)(13)(39)\}_x, \{(15)(16)(17)(14)(18)(37)(36)(13)(19)(38) (34)(35)(12)(11)(39)(20)(33)(46)(10)(40) (32)(47)(21)(45)(44) (9)(48)(31)(41)(22) (49)(50)(43)(42) (8)(51)(30)(23)(24)(52) (7)(29)(54)(53) (5)(27)(55)(26)(25) (4) (6)(28)(57)(56)(58) (3) (2) (1)\}_y, \{(26)(27)(10) (8)(25) (7)(24)(11) (6) (9) (12)(28)(13)(33)(34)(15)(31)(32)(29)(17) (14)(23)(36)(41)(35) (3)(40) (5)(22)(16) (30) (4)(39)(43) (1)(18)(21)(19)(42)(20) (44)(38) (2)(37)(55)(48)(45)(51)(52)(57) (56)(47)(46)(54)(49)(53)(58)(50)\}_z\}$ (1)